 Climbing the Ladder

 In 2008 after completing my GCSEs I was, like so many other young people, at a crossroads trying to decide what to do with my future.
 Whilst I was passionate about graphic design and science at school, I had always been interested in building renovation and architecture.
-Through my school, I found an opportunity to apply for an apprenticeship scheme with an engineering consultancy which would connect my passions and interests together.
+Through my school, I found an opportunity to apply for an apprenticeship scheme with an engineering consultancy that would connect my passions and interests together.
 This opened up the idea of pursuing a career within construction, and after successfully applying for the scheme, I began my career as a Technical Trainee at the age of 16.

 Equal Opportunities and Youth Mentorship

-Throughout my time in the industry I have been passionate about promoting women in engineering.
+Throughout my time in the industry, I have been passionate about promoting women in engineering.
 I was an Apprentice Group Representative, which included visiting local schools and partaking in the interview process for new apprentices.
 A girl from the school I had visited was a successful applicant and now works in Engineering as well.
-I was also a mentor to an apprentice, supporting them through their college, NVQ and application to acquire Engineering Technician status, which I had obtained a few years prior.
+I was also a mentor to an apprentice, supporting them through their college, NVQ, and application to acquire Engineering Technician status, which I had obtained a few years prior.

 I am a STEM Ambassador and lead a Youth & Education initiative at my company.
-Within the last year, 5 of our team members applied to become STEM Ambassadors, allowing us to utilise the STEM platform to promote engineering, sustainability & BIM at four events.
-Another focus was creating work experience opportunities, part our initiative was collaborating with a local girl’s school whose students are undertaking a GSCE in construction and have received a really positive number of applications.
-Looking forward, we hope to strengthen our framework around Work experience students, Interns and Apprentices as well as continuing with external outreach opportunities.
-As well as those interested in science and maths, I think it is important to endorse other skill sets such as creative thinking and visualisation; with the intention of breaking down stereotypes for future generations.
+Within the last year, 5 of our team members applied to become STEM Ambassadors, allowing us to utilize the STEM platform to promote engineering, sustainability & BIM at four events.
+Another focus was creating work experience opportunities, part of our initiative was collaborating with a local girl’s school whose students are undertaking a GSCE in construction and have received a really positive number of applications.
+Looking forward, we hope to strengthen our framework around Work experience students, Interns, and Apprentices as well as continuing with external outreach opportunities.
+As well as those interested in science and maths, I think it is important to endorse other skill sets such as creative thinking and visualization; with the intention of breaking down stereotypes for future generations.

 My current role is Associate within the BIM Team at Elementa Consulting.
-With the industry wide gender balance average being 9% female, I am proud to work for a company that strives for equality in the workplace with 24% of technical staff being female, and a company-wide culture that is inclusive and open.
+With the industry-wide gender balance average being 9% female, I am proud to work for a company that strives for equality in the workplace with 24% of technical staff being female, and a company-wide culture that is inclusive and open.